fazlearefin/ubuntu-dev-machine-setup/README.md

 # ubuntu-dev-machine-setup | Ubuntu 20.04 LTS

 This repo contains Ansible playbooks to configure your system as a development machine upon a clean install.

-The playbooks should run in Debian based system but was only tested with **Ubuntu 20.04**.
+The playbooks should run in Debian based system but was only tested with:
+- **Ubuntu 20.04**
+- **Ubuntu Budgie 20.04**

 For other versions of Ubuntu, change to the other branches of this git repo.

 ![bullet-train-zsh-theme](.screenshot-bullet-train.png)